Ikaw Pa Lang ang Minahal: Plot

 Adela (Maricel Soriano) is a plain and pitifully awkward young woman whose father, the emotionally detached Maximo (Eddie Gutierrez), makes no secret how disappointed he is that she is nothing like his late wife (Dawn Zulueta), who died in childbirth.
 Despite his verbal and emotional mistreatment of her, Adela remains devoted to her father.
 Her widowed aunt Paula (Charito Solis) moves in with them and soon attempts to show Adela the world beyond their mansion.

 At a wedding party, Adela embarrasses herself while attempting to dance, then runs and hides in the garden.
 There she meets the handsome and debonair David (Richard Gomez).
 He reveals that he knows who she is, saying he asked his friends who she was after seeing her from afar.
 David soon begins courting Adela, who has never received such care and affection, with Paula encouraging them.
 Maximo, however, is immediately suspicious of David's intentions.
 Over dinner, David confesses that he has never worked a day in his life, and used up his inheritance on travel, but insists that he is there because he is ready to settle down and start a family.
 Maximo tells Paula that he thinks David is only after Adela for her money.
 He feels his suspicions are confirmed after a frank discussion with David's sister Caridad (Armida Siguion-Reyna), who received no share of the inheritance from David despite being a widowed mother of five.

 When David asks Maximo for his daughter's hand in marriage, Maximo gives the suitor a check to stay away from Adela.
 David refuses to accept the check, exclaiming he loves Adela.
-In order to test David's love for his daughter, Maximo separates the young couple for six months by taking Adela on a trip to the United States.
+To test David's love for his daughter, Maximo separates the young couple for six months by taking Adela on a trip to the United States.
 When the father and daughter return, Adela is elated to learn from Paula that David has been steadfast in his love for her during their time apart.
-How Maximo takes the news, however, is that David had been visiting Paula at Maximo's home and treating the mansion like his own personal club house while they were away.
+How Maximo takes the news, however, is that David had been visiting Paula at Maximo's home and treating the mansion like his own personal clubhouse while they were away.